learn-co-curriculum/dsc-oop-recap-v2-1/README.md

 ## OOP Overview

 In this section you learned all about Object Orientated Programming and how to define classes.
-Like functions, using classes in your programming can save you a lot of time and repetative tasks.
+Like functions, using classes in your programming can save you a lot of time and repetitive tasks.
 Classes go further then functions in allowing you to also persist data.
-After all, class methods are fairly analagous to functions, while attributes add additional functionality, acting as data storage containers.
-Moreover, classes have additional flexability through inheritence, allowing you to define various levels of abstraction.
+After all, class methods are fairly analogous to functions, while attributes add additional functionality, acting as data storage containers.
+Moreover, classes have additional flexibility through inheritance, allowing you to define various levels of abstraction.

 ## Class Structures